 Some Indigenous cultures use sign language to communicate and visually narrate discussions.
 Examples include Plains Sign Language, Plateau Sign Language, and Inuit Sign Language.
 Efforts are being made to revitalize these languages.
 For more information, consult Indigenous Sign Languages in Canada.

-are spoken in Canada using this interactive map.
-Ask students what questions come to mind when they examine languages based on the map.
+Encourage students to look at where Indigenous languages are spoken in Canada using this interactive map.
+Ask students what questions come to mind when they examine languages based or the map.